rebelrabbits/conceptsarebricks/src/pages/profile/profile-dave-smith.md

   facebook: 4,431
   youtube: 33,000
 ---
+#### Disclaimers

-_At the time of this writing, Smith has 670 podcast episodes that usually run over an hour as well as thousands of tweets.
+*At the time of this writing, Smith has 670 podcast episodes that usually run over an hour as well as thousands of tweets.
 The following write-up is based on the research in mid-November, which involved listening to roughly 10 cumulative hours of Smith’s Part of the Problem podcast reading Smith’s social media posts.
 The podcasts episodes were primarily ones where Smith had a guest.
 Equivalent time was given to episodes with guests that Rebel Rabbits either likes, dislikes, or doesn’t know.
-Rebel Rabbits acknowledges this is a small sample and requests users reach out to Concepts are Bricks with any updated information._
+Rebel Rabbits acknowledges this is a small sample and requests users reach out to Concepts are Bricks with any updated information.*

 \
-_Additionally, many of Smith's "Part of the Problem" podcast episodes referenced on this platform are hosted behind paywalls and cannot be directly linked.
-In these cases, episode numbers and @timestamps will be provided._
+*Additionally, many of Smith's "Part of the Problem" podcast episodes referenced on this platform are hosted behind paywalls and cannot be directly linked.
+In these cases, episode numbers and @timestamps will be provided.*

 ### Who is Dave Smith?